 Access to worldwide markets depends in part on the continued strength of our intellectual property portfolio in all jurisdictions where we conduct business.
 There can be no assurance that, as our business evolves, we will obtain the necessary intellectual property rights, or that we will be able to independently develop the technology, software or know-how necessary to conduct our business or that we can do so without infringing the intellectual property rights of others.
 To the extent that we have to rely on technology from others for which a license is required, there can be no assurance that we will be able to obtain such a license at all or on terms we consider reasonable.
-We, directly and indirectly, face infringement claims from third parties, including non-practicing entities that have acquired patents to pursue enforcement actions against other companies.
+We, directly and indirectly, face infringement claims from third parties, including nonpracticing entities that have acquired patents to pursue enforcement actions against other companies.
 We also face infringement claims where we or our customers make, use or sell products and where the intellectual property laws may be less established or less predictable.
 These assertions, whether or not of any merit, expose us to claims for damages and/or injunctions from third parties, as well as claims for indemnification by our customers in instances where we have a contractual or other legal obligation to indemnify them against damages resulting from infringement claims.

 We actively enforce and protect our own intellectual property rights.
-However, our efforts cannot prevent all misappropriation or improper use of our protected technology and information, including, for example, third parties' use of our patented or copyrighted technology, or our trade secrets in their products without the right to do so, or third parties' sale of counterfeit products bearing our trademark.
-The risk of unfair copying or cloning may impede our ability to sell our products.
+However, our efforts cannot prevent all misappropriation or improper use of our protected technology and information, including, for example, third parties' use of our patented or copyrighted technology, our trade secrets, or unauthorized copying and cloning, in their products without the right to do so, or third parties' sale of counterfeit products bearing our trademark.
+Activities such as those listed above may affect our reputation and impede our ability to sell our products.
 The laws of countries where we operate may not protect our intellectual property rights to the same extent as U.S. laws.